Designated NPM Cantor Trainers

 Once the applicant passes the CCC, they then continue on with the following:

-- Will submit a 20 minute teaching video
+- Submit a twenty-minute teaching video

 **Interested applicants should contact Tammy Schnittgrund (Chair, NPM Cantor Interest Section) at email@example.com.